Dave Cockrum: Personal life, illness, and death

 While serving in the Navy in the late 1960s, Cockrum married Andrea Kline and had a child with her, Ivan Sean.

-Dave and Paty Cockrum were married on April 28, 1978.
+Dave and Paty Greer Cockrum were married on April 28, 1978.

 In later years, Cockrum worked less frequently in comics.
 In 2004, he became seriously ill due to complications from diabetes and pneumonia, and a number of fellow artists and writers led by Clifford Meth and Neal Adams organized a fundraising project.
 The auction, run by Heritage Auctions at the WizardWorld Chicago show in August, raised over $25,000.
 Marvel eventually provided an undisclosed amount of financial support in exchange for Cockrum agreeing to terms protected by a nondisclosure agreement.
 Cockrum said publicly he was "very happy that so many people cared about my work and about me. ...
 I'm enormously grateful to Clifford Meth and Neal Adams for having moved this forward. ...
 I'm very happy with what everyone has done, including Marvel."

 Cockrum was due to draw an eight-page story in Giant Size X-Men #3 (2005), but a recurrence of his health problems prevented this.
 Adams filled in.

 Cockrum died at his home in Belton, South Carolina, on the morning of November 26, 2006, due to complications from diabetes.
-He was survived by his wife of many years, Paty Cockrum, a longtime member of Marvel's 1970s production staff, and by his son and two stepchildren.
+He was survived by his longtime wife, Paty Cockrum, and by his son and two stepchildren.

 Legacy

 The Joe Kubert School of Cartoon and Graphic Art bestowed the first annual Dave & Paty Cockrum Scholarship to a promising artist in 2008.
-The scholarship, which was organized by Meth, continues each year and is funded by sales of comics from Cockrum's personal collection.
+The scholarship, which was organized by Clifford Meth, continues each year and is funded by sales of comics from Cockrum's personal collection.

-In the novelization of X-Men: The Last Stand, written by Cockrum's longtime associate Chris Claremont (published in 2006), the President is named "David Cockrum."
+In the novelization of X-Men: The Last Stand, written by Cockrum's longtime associate Chris Claremont (published in 2006), the President is named "David Cockrum".
 Claremont also created a character in homage to Cockrum in New Exiles who eventually "moved on" at the end of X-Men: Die by the Sword (2007), which ended with a full-page tribute to Cockrum.